Nilondes/Task_manager/README.md

 - edit task or mark it as completed;
 - search for the task by keywords, category or status;

 The data is stored in json format.
-Only standard Python libraries are used except Pytest
+Only standard Python libraries are used